Vedbar/DNA-seq_Genome_Assembly/README.md

 # Genome Assembly Pipeline

-This repository provides a detailed step-by-step guide for genome assembly using **Rhodobacter sphaeroides** and **Zaire Ebolavirus** datasets.
-It includes data preprocessing, assembly, evaluation, visualization, comparison, and annotation.
+This repository provides a detailed step-by-step guide for genome assembly using **Rhodobacter sphaeroides** dataset as the primary example.
+It covers key processes such as data preprocessing, genome assembly, evaluation, visualization, comparison, and annotation.
+Additionally, it includes a guide for genome assembly using a downsampled **Zaire Ebolavirus** dataset for rapid analysis.

 ---